These guides are AI-generated educational summaries — not legal or medical advice.

 Not listing all immunosuppressive medications and their side effects

-Why: The DBQ requires a complete medication list for the diagnosed condition.
+The DBQ requires a complete medication list for the diagnosed condition.
 Immunosuppressive drugs are the lifelong treatment burden of kidney transplant.
 Their side effects are part of your disability picture and may support secondary claims for diabetes, osteoporosis, skin cancer, or hypertension.

-Do this instead: Bring a printed medication list with drug name, dose, frequency, and start date.
+Instead: Bring a printed medication list with drug name, dose, frequency, and start date.
 Separately document every significant side effect you experience from each medication.
 Ask your VSO about secondary service connection for conditions caused by immunosuppression.

 Impact: 30-60%